mdx-workshop/mdx-submissions21/paper.md

 In recent years, neural network based methods were proposed that can generate vector representations from music, but they are not human readable and hardly analyzable or editable by a human.
 To address this issue, we propose a novel method to learn source-aware latent representations of music through Vector-Quantized Variational Auto-Encoder(VQ-VAE).
 We train our VQ-VAE to encode an input mixture into a tensor of integers in a discrete latent space, and design them to have a decomposed structure which allows humans to manipulate the latent vector in a source-aware manner.
-We claim that it can be adopted for various applications.
-To verify this idea, we show that we can generate bass lines by estimating the sequential distribution of our model.
+This paper also shows that we can generate bass lines by estimating latent vectors in a discrete space.

 # Introduction
 Humans have a unique auditory cortex, allowing proficiency at hearing sounds, and sensitiveness in frequencies.